Looking for an in-depth comparison between lab created diamonds and cubic zirconia diamonds?

 Cubic zirconia is a diamond simulant or diamond alternative that goes by many names.
 Online, you can see it referred to as cultured diamonds, simulated diamonds, or man-made diamonds.
 Simulated diamond is the proper term for it.
 Only pearls are cultured and man made diamonds are a better term for lab grown diamonds.

 Natural cubic zirconia is super rare.
 So, they've synthesized it.
-Cubic zirconia is the product of powdered zirconium dioxide melted with calcium and magnesium.
+Cubic zirconia is the product of powdered zirconium oxide melted with calcium and magnesium.
 The combination of the mixture is then cooled for some time, creating the crystals.
 Then, like the lab diamond, they are faceted and polished.

 There's not a set standard as to how cubic zirconia has to do it made, so you can find that different places that produce it may do it slightly different than others.